joaoneves792/qmk_firmware_rp2040/keyboards/neves7/readme.md

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [joaoneves792](https://github.com/joaoneves792)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: rp2040
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: none, this is handwired

 Make example for this keyboard (after setting up your build environment):